 Whereas if you’re a female cool enough to be reading Broke-Ass Stuart, I assume you’ve gotten down with a chick at least once.
 So all you women out there are probably cool for Dyke March festivities.

 DON’T try to pass as gay.
-DO go in drag – Dudes should man up a put on a fucking dress.
+DO go in drag – Dudes should man up and put on a fucking dress.
 There is no conceivable way a straight man is going to American Apparel himself up and come across as reasonably gay.
-Better to go overboard, have fun with your out-of-place heterosexuality with a nice ballgown of chiffon, a vintage flapper dress or a simple classic black cocktail dress number.
+Better to go overboard, have fun with your out-of-place heterosexuality with a nice ballgown of chiffon, a vintage flapper dress or a simply classic black cocktail dress number.

 Females, meanwhile, can easily come across as gay with no effort.

 DO attend Pink Saturday.
 DO pay the $10.
 DON’T expect heterosexual action – It’s still a gay people’s party.
 You’re their guest at Pink Saturday, so be a cool guest.
 Hide booze, and assume gay unless informed otherwise.